chumpatrol1/travelers-ilj-p2/README.md

 Step 6: Inside of the get_rows() function, return response.status (on success, this will be a json containing 200 and results.rows).
 Step 7: Repeats Steps 3-6 for accessing any other queries, changing the queries appropriately Step 8: Export get_rows() and get_films()

+The code in this repo is concept code and skeleton code - Files attached may be buggy - programmers beware!